kislerdm/web-server-benchmark/README.md

 # Contribution

-Feel free to add more benchmarks and open a pull request
+Feel free to add more benchmark tests and open a pull request